 Ambassadors work with students to teach the “Lean & Peek,” where students use stationary objects to check traffic for safe crossing conditions.
-Students are also taught to identify tricky crossing situations, to find an appropriate walking buddy, and to check “left, right, left, behind” before crossing the street
+Students are also taught to identify tricky crossing situations, to find an appropriate walking buddy, and to check “left, right, behind, left again” before crossing the street

 Bicycle safety education is the focus of the fifth grade presentation, particularly visibility, predictability, and helmets.
 Students are taught how to select high visibility attire and equipment, as well as the value of predictable behaviors: riding in a straight line, hand signals, riding with traffic, and following the rules of the road.

 54 schools were visited twice during the 2014-2015 season, reaching more than 1,500 elementary students for

 During a return visit to a second grade class, Ambassadors lead the students on a neighborhood walk with three challenges to complete: Crossing at a crosswalk; crossing at an alley, using the Lean and Peek; and crossing in the middle of the street, also using the Lean and Peek.